anoopar112/deus-colorscheme/README.md

 # vim-deus
+** This is a fork of original deus colorscheme , i have also included colorschemes for gnome-terminal and other applications as possible.

 Deus was created out of sheer rage caused by all of the bad Solarized/Gruvbox clones.
 (No offense) I was tired of them.
 I needed something original, something new.
 So if you are like me, and I believe many of you are...